azat-co/fullstack-javascript/chapter6/chapter6.md

     exports.server=http.createServer(function (req, res) {
     // Creates server

 Inside of the request handler callback, we should check if the request method is POST and the URL is `messages/create.json`:

       if (req.method == 'POST' && req.url == '/messages/create.json') {
         // If method is POST and URL is messages/ add message to the array

 If the condition above is true, we add a message to the array.
-However, `data` must be converted to a string type (with encoding UTF-8) prior to the adding, because it is a type of Buffer:
+However, `data` must be converted to a string type (with encoding UTF-8) prior to the adding, because it is a type of `Buffer`:

         let message = ''
         req.on('data', function(data, msg){